 3 Credits (3 Lecture 0 Lab 0 Shop) 3 Hrs./Wk.
 (3 Hrs.
-Lecture) 15 wks.
+Lecture) \ 15 wks.

-This course will prep students seeking Teacher Certification by combining an understanding of the Maine State Teacher Standards, practical experience in a public school classroom through job shadowing and PRAXIS I study skills strategies and practice.
-Students will begin to develop a professional portfolio.
+This course will prepare students in the education program seeking certification in Pre-K through 12 schools.
+Students create a Maine Educator Information System (MEIS) account, obtain a background check, and complete required fingerprints to prepare for entry into the field.
+Students will gain practical experience in a Pre-K through 12 classroom through job shadowing while reflecting on professional teaching standards.
+Students will develop a professional portfolio.
 Prerequisites: Students must earn a C of higher in EDU 101 or department chair approval.

-EDU 185 Fundamentals of Educating Students with Special Needs
+EDU 185 Introduction to Educating Students with Exceptionalities

 3 Credits (3 Lecture 0 Lab 0 Shop) 3 Hrs./Wk.
 (3 Hrs.
-Lecture) 15 wks.
+Lecture) \ 15 wks.

-This course will survey a variety of special needs issues including condition syndromes, common limitations, mitigation strategies, adaptive equipment and frequently suggested accommodations.
-This course examines the fundamentals of working with students identified as having special needs and includes an overview PL 94-142 of IDEA and 504 guidelines.
-Students will study the referral process, evaluation methodologies, the PET process, IEP implementation strategies, transition plans, least restrictive environments, inclusion and other current principles in the field.
+This course will examine the tenets of special education law and the Individuals with Disabilities Education Act (IDEA), including an overview PL 94142 of IDEA and 504 guidelines.
+A variety of special needs will be explored including learning disabilities, emotional/ behavioral impairment, attention deficit/ hyperactivity disorder, giftedness, intellectual disabilities, severe/multiple disabilities, autism, other health impairments, physical disabilities, traumatic brain injury, communication impairments, hearing impairments, and visual impairments.
+This course examines the fundamentals of working with students identified as having special needs and educational interventions for each will be explored.
+Students will study the referral process, evaluation methodologies, IEP process and implementation strategies, transition plans, least restrictive environments, inclusion and other current principles in the field.